GladstoneOG/Mundough/README.md

 Create an UploadThing project, copy the App ID/Secret to your `.env`, and add the domain `utfs.io` to `next.config.ts` is already configured.
 Uploaded images automatically return a CDN URL that is stored with each tile/product.

-## Emails via Resend
+## WhatsApp order handoff

-Checkout submissions call `/api/checkout`, which re-validates the cart against the database and sends a summary email via Resend.
-Make sure the sender address is verified in your Resend dashboard.
+Checkout submissions call `/api/checkout`, which re-validates the cart against the database and then redirects the customer to WhatsApp with a pre-filled message containing the order summary.
+Configure `NEXT_PUBLIC_WHATSAPP_NUMBER` (digits only, include the country code) so the handoff opens the right conversation.

 ## Database management